 In this course, you will be introduced to theatrical training techniques that can be quickly and easily applied to an improvised show.
 You will be taught simple, practical techniques to control and vary your vocal quality and physicality, as well as investigate your personal onstage habits and psychology.
 These techniques will be applied to improvisation, allowing you to not just ‘play a character’, but be a person, naturally living and responding on the stage simply and easily commanding a room and charming an audience.

 “I’ve done improv classes with many schools in London and abroad, and the Nursery really stands out for the positive and welcoming atmosphere.”

-This course next takes place over four Wednesdays from 7-10pm at the Nursery Training Centre, Capital House, 42 Weston Street, SE1 3QD and costs £100.
-You can book at the early bird price of £80 until one month before the class.
+This course next takes place over eight Wednesdays from 6th February 2019, 7-10pm at the Nursery Training Centre, Capital House, 42 Weston Street, SE1 3QD and costs £160.
+You can book at the early bird price of £140 until two weeks before the course begins.
 We also offer diversity scholarships.
 Please note that course fees are non-refundable when paid.

 This class is for those who have some improvisational experience.
 Maybe a course or two.
 Email email@example.com if you have any questions.